 Both apps have a mobile app, but they're glitchy

 I'm constantly on the move, so the ability to manage my schedule from a mobile app is non-negotiable.
-While SkedPal and Motion have mobile apps, there are a lot of limitations that make them much less valuable.
+While SkedPal and Motion have mobile apps, there are limitations to each.

 Both apps integrate with Zapier

-Scheduling is best when it takes less time to plan your day than it does to actually get through your daily to-dos.
-While SkedPal and Motion don't offer much in terms of native integrations, they both connect to Zapier, which instantly expands your app integrations to the thousands.
+Scheduling is best when it takes less time to plan your day than it does to get through your daily to-dos.
+While these apps don't offer many native integrations, both SkedPal and Motion connect to Zapier, which instantly expands your app integrations to the thousands.
+Zapier lets you automatically connect SkedPal and Motion with other project management apps, create tasks from email and team chat requests, and connect your spreadsheets to your schedulers.

 SkedPal vs. Motion: Which is best for you?

 The world of AI scheduling apps is still new territory, which is exciting, but it also means that there are still plenty of kinks to work out.
-They're both great apps—Motion is on Zapier's list of the best meeting schedulers and the best AI scheduling assistants, and SkedPal is on the list of the best time blocking apps.
+They're both great apps—Motion is on Zapier's list of the best meeting schedulers and the best AI scheduling assistants, and SkedPal is on the list of the best time blocking apps and the best AI scheduling assistants.

 But for me, neither app hit the mark.
 Perhaps I'm too particular about my scheduling workflows.
 Or I lack the patience to train a tool to do what my brain does naturally.
 But if you're more flexible about your scheduling or you struggle to prioritize tasks, either of these apps might work for you.

-• Choose SkedPal if you're an individual user and want to take the guesswork out of which tasks you should prioritize first.
+Choose SkedPal if you're an individual user who needs to take the guesswork out of which tasks to prioritize first—and you want to block off the time to complete them.